sublee/subl.ee/resume.md

 - Parallel and distributed deep learning
 - Developing and documenting API for engineers
-- Free and open source software
+- Free and open-source software

 Skills
 ------